Mariners to host blood drive at T-Mobile Park to aid medical community during coronavirus outbreak

 Where:

-- Ellis Pavilion, T-Mobile Park (Located on the street level, adjacent to Third Base Entry) Entrance: 1st Ave and Edgar Martinez Drive, to the left of the Ken Griffey Jr. Statue
+- Ellis Pavilion, T-Mobile Park (located on the street level, adjacent to Third Base Entry)

+- Entrance: 1st Ave and Edgar Martinez Drive, to the left of the Ken Griffey Jr. Statue

 - Free parking: Parking Plaza is located adjacent to the Mariners Garage located on the corner of Edgar Martinez Drive & Occidental St.